 It is the morning of execution, and Grant is teaching his students as usual.
 He tells them that they’ll be dismissed early to go home to eat; then, they must return to school and get down on their knees while he goes to the courthouse.
 The children must remain on their knees, Grant insists, until he returns.
 When Louis Washington, Jr. asks to be excused from the time spent on his knees, Grant says that he’ll have to make up that time later on.
 He assigns Irene Cole to run his class, and leaves the classroom.
-It is a beautiful day, and Grant notes that no blacks are working in the fields—every one of them has taken the day off to go to the courthouse.
+It is a beautiful day, and Grant notes that there are no Black people are working in the fields—every one of them has taken the day off to go to the courthouse.

 Grant’s instructions to his classroom show that he’s come to recognize the importance of Jefferson’s execution to the entire community, not just Miss Emma.
 Jefferson’s bravery is meant to inspire the children; conversely, the children are supposed to feel some small part of Jefferson’s pain by getting down on their hands and knees.
 It’s strange, though, that Grant doesn’t kneel himself.
 His moral development is still incomplete, even if he’s succeeded in helping Jefferson become a moral man.

 Grant walks around to the back of the church and thinks about the time he spent there as a child playing handball.
 He wonders if Jefferson ever hit a homerun in handball; to hit one, strength isn’t enough—you need speed and luck, too.
 He thinks about the other children he played with; since then, some have been killed.
 At 10:55, he sees Ambrose driving to the courthouse with Henry Williams.
 He goes into the church and dismisses the children.
 Alone in the classroom, he thinks that he wants to telephone Vivian, but knows that there is no telephone nearby for him to use.
 Nevertheless, he will see Vivian that night—he needs her, because he loves her.